bytewife/agentcraft/README.md

 ```
 Options:
      -a X1,Y1,X2,Y2   |  Set the generator's build AREA in the running Minecraft world.
 Avoid spaces in between numbers.
      -t SECONDS       |  Set the TIME limit for the generator's execution.
-DEFAULT={time_limit}
      -s STEPS         |  Set the number of TIME-STEPS the generator takes.
-DEFAULT={steps}
-     -f FRAMELENGTH   |  Set the duration of each frame of render.
-DEFAULT={frame_length} seconds
+     -f FRAMELENGTH   |  Set the duration of each frame of render.  seconds
      --norender       |  Disable per-frame rendering (for performance)
      --nochronicle    |  Disable writing to chronicle
      --printchronicle |  Write the chronicle's output to console